Bourbon & Cigars

 Where chains once held us,

-let Your resurrection break them.
+let Your power break them.

 Shine Your light into every hidden place